 - 5-6 cups chicken stock

-Peel and seed squash; cut into chunks (about 1-inch square) and set aside.
+- Peel and seed the squash, then cut into 1-inch square chunks and set aside.1½ pounds buttercup squash

-Either put soup into food processor OR use a stick blender right in the pot.
-Purée and then season to taste with salt, pepper, and nutmeg.
+- Either transfer the soup to a food processor or use a stick blender right in the pan to purée the soup.
+Once smooth, season to taste with salt, pepper, and nutmeg.salt, pepper, nutmeg